 • EGTM4041 Heating, Ventilation, Air Conditioning and Refrigeration Controls (3 credits)

-Other technical electives may be taken with prior approval from a program adviser.
+Other technical electives may be taken with prior approval from the GHSCSE Director or their designee.
 Up to 6 credits for work experience or cooperative education experience but not both may be used in place of technical electives.

 Electrical Engineering Technology Minor